- Data protection: Special care is required when processing personal data and GDPR-compliant consent mechanisms.

 Crowd-sensing projects are often international:

-– considering different data protection laws in different jurisdictions
+– taking into account different data protection laws in different jurisdictions

 – developing strategies for legally compliant international data transfer

-– development of guidelines to avoid discrimination and bias in crowd-sensed data
+– development of guidelines to avoid discrimination and bias in crowd-sensing data

 – consideration of aspects of digital participation and the digital divide